National Pitching – Conventional Wisdom vs Science

 Create a downward angle

 Another unfounded claim is that pitchers should create a downward angle by increasing release point height.
 Changing an athlete’s arm position reduces the release point distance.
 This puts the upper body in a poor position which can decrease late ball movement and pitching velocity.
-Instead, our coaches teach efficient biomechanical sequencing to create a downward motion, rather than a downward angle, to improve pitcher health and performance.
+Instead, our certified coaches teach efficient biomechanical sequencing to create a downward motion, rather than a downward angle, to improve pitcher health and performance.

 Common False Conventional Wisdoms: